Tyler-McIntyre/GlobalWeatherApi/README.md

 ```

 ## Usage
-This project is equipped with OpenAPI (Swagger) for easy testing and interaction with the API through a user-friendly interface.
+This project is equipped with OpenAPI (Swagger) for easy testing.